Nursing students in a clinical setting

 Why study Advanced Nursing at Curtin?

 Step beyond traditional nursing education.
-This dynamic course features mental health units, practical learning, leadership training and planetary health themes.
+This dynamic course features mental health units, leadership training and planetary health themes.

 High-tech learning facilities